engelmi/vehicle_signal_specification/docs-gen/content/rule_set/instances.md

      and `Position4`.
 It is in VSS recommended to use `1` as start index for the first row/axle/position/...
 4. If multiple instances occur in one node or on the path to a data entry, the instances get combined, by the order of occurrence.
-Following the example above, four position instances will be created for each of the 'DriverSide' and 'PasengerSide' instances, resulting into a total number of 8 instances.
+Following the example above, four position instances will be created for each of the 'DriverSide' and 'PassengerSide' instances, resulting into a total number of 8 instances.

 ### How can I exclude child-nodes from instantiation?